-Here’s everything we know about IT: CHAPTER TWO.
+Here’s everything we know about IT CHAPTER TWO.
 (Note: Because the film is based on a book, we know a lot more than usual for a sequel.
 We won’t give any of the surprises away.)

-The It: Chapter Two Release Date
+The It Chapter Two Release Date

 This one is easy!
-IT: CHAPTER TWO comes out on September 6, 2019, which is almost exactly two years to the day after the first movie.
+IT CHAPTER TWO comes out on September 6, 2019, which is almost exactly two years to the day after the first movie.
 (IT opened on September 5, 2017.)

-The It: Chapter Two Trailer
+The It Chapter Two Trailer

-The It: Chapter Two Director
+The It Chapter Two Director

 Andy Muschietti is back to direct this sequel.
 While the original movie was developed by Cary Joji Fukunaga (of “True Detective” fame), Muschietti took over long before the film was shot.
 He developed the sequel, picking up right after the release of IT.
-And Gary Dauberman, who wrote the final script for the first movie, also wrote the IT: CHAPTER TWO script.
+And Gary Dauberman, who wrote the final script for the first movie, also wrote the IT CHAPTER TWO script.

-The It: Chapter Two Cast
+The It Chapter Two Cast

 The coolest thing about the new movie is a chance to see the characters as children and adults.
 All of the young actors return from the original movie, and now they’re paired with some great talent (above) to play each character as an adult.

-So, a quick rundown: James McAvoy and Jaeden Martell are Bill Denbrough, the leader of the Losers, whose brother’s murder by Pennywise kicks off their showdown with the demon.
+Here’s a quick rundown: James McAvoy and Jaeden Martell are Bill Denbrough, the leader of the Losers, whose brother’s murder by Pennywise kicks off their showdown with the demon.
 Bill is now a successful writer, married to a successful actress, Audra Phillips, played by Jess Weixler.

 Jay Ryan and Jeremy Ray Taylor play Ben Hanscom, who was bullied for his weight and who wrote a poem secretly professing his love for Beverly Marsh.
 As an adult, he’s a noted architect.

 Bill Hader and Finn Wolfhard play Richie Tozier, the loudmouth of the group who, in the novel at least, becomes a popular DJ in Los Angeles.

 James Ransone and Jack Dylan Grazer play Eddie Kaspbrak, the asthmatic friend who often can’t evade his overprotective mother.
-In the book, he’s done well in his adulthood as the owner and operator of a limo business.
+In the book, he has done well in his adulthood as the owner and operator of a limo business.

 And Bill Skarsgård, of course, plays Pennywise the Dancing Clown, aka a nearly ageless demon who has fed on children for centuries.

-The It: Chapter Two Story
+The It Chapter Two Story